goel4ever/sample-kubernetes-setup/01 Pod/README.md

 kubectl exec -it nginx-pod -- /bin/sh # Getting a shell of a running pod
 # hostname
 # exit
+kubectl exec -it nginx-pod -- sh      # Getting a shell of a running pod
 ```

 #### Delete a pod